-Before we eat or before we allow our guests to dine, we say phrases like, “Bon appetit” or “dig in” which is for them to enjoy the food.
+Before we enjoy healthy eating or before we allow our guests to dine, we say phrases like, “Bon appetit” or “dig in” which is for them to enjoy the food.
 Others practice saying grace before a meal as a tradition to show that they are grateful for the food they are about to eat.
 Food is something we should enjoy.
 But we should know what is healthy eating.
 Let’s take a closer understanding of the importance of healthy eating.

 Enjoy All Food

 Food is a blessing we should be grateful for.
 The way we look at the food on our table is vital to how we treat them.
-Weight problems are sometimes caused by our abuse of food, binging, overeating, avoiding (certain foods), not knowing what our food truly is.
+Weight problems are sometimes caused by our abuse of food, binging, overeating, avoiding (certain foods), not knowing what healthy eating truly is.

 Imagine eating what you want and having your favorite foods in the house for weeks, without fearing you will eat it all in one sitting!
 This balance is absolutely possible and a great way to live your life. — Anne Cuthbert, MA, LPC

-Enjoyment and true food appreciation no longer matter much in this age where taking photos of food is more important than knowing how meals are prepared instead of healthy eating habits.
+Enjoyment and true food appreciation no longer matter much in this age.
+That’s because taking photos of food is more important than knowing how meals are prepared instead of healthy eating habits.
 Thus, it is where color and texture are just crucial because of how beautiful they would look in the picture rather than knowing what indeed is on the plate that was served that will nourish the body.
 But it shouldn’t be like and we should practice healthy eating.

-Experts say that it is essential to view our food as something far more than just something that will look beautiful in the photos.
+Experts say that to understand healthy eating, it is essential to view our food as something far more than just something that will look beautiful in the photos.
 We should be concerned about what it is that we are going to feed our bodies than what we are going to feed on our social media.
-Changing the way we view our food and focus on healthy eating can help us enormously, not just in maintaining our ideal body weight, but in staying fit and healthy.
+Changing the way we view our food and focus on healthy eating can help us enormously, not just in maintaining our ideal body weight, but in staying fit and well.

-Unless we look at our food in a manner they should be viewed, we will never really thoroughly enjoy them.
+Unless we look at our food in a healthy eating manner, we will never really thoroughly enjoy them.

-Sometimes, it is not always the issue of what to eat or how much of something we should consume, but how we see the food we eat.
+Sometimes, it is not always the issue of what to eat or how much of something we should consume, but how healthy eating benefits us.

 My therapist told me that I could eat basically anything.
-Refraining myself from eating certain food which I used to love will just cause me to crave for it more, thus making it impossible to focus on healthy eating.
+The professional said that refraining myself from eating certain food which I used to love will just cause me to crave for it more, thus making it impossible to focus on healthy eating.
 According to him, this method is only a temporary means to lose weight because the moment that I won’t be able to withstand the temptation and take a bite, I will never get my hands off of it, which is very accurate.
 It had actually happened to me a lot of times.

-Practice the habit of knowing your food better.
-Look at it as not just an ordinary apple pie or crispy seasoned fries, but instead, think of it is a crust made from flour and butter that is filled with nicely sliced apples mixed with sugar and cinnamon and baked in the oven.
+Practice the habit of healthy eating by knowing your food better.
+Look at it as not just an ordinary apple pie or crispy seasoned fries, but instead, think of it as a crust made from flour and butter that is filled with nicely sliced apples mixed with sugar and cinnamon and baked in the oven.
 Those fries are beautifully sliced pieces of potatoes that are fried in fat, coated with spices, salt, and pepper.

 Some French restaurants are against “camera eats first” behavior, the taking of pictures of the food before eating them, because it ruins the whole dining experience.